-where $\hat{\vt{g}}^v_i = \frac{\vt{g}_i^v}{\|\vt{g}_i^v\|}$.
-For details, please refer to~\cite{sommer2022} and the supplementary material. \paragraph*{Curvature integration} Depth images can provide more geometric information other than normals~\cite{kurita1999, martino2014}.
-To solve the biased sampling problem mentioned in~\cref{subsec:sample_problem}, we propose directly incorporating mean curvature during the voxelization step to help with the sampling procedure during training.
-The mean curvature and other differential geometry features, such as the Gaussian curvature, are closely related to principal curvatures, often denoted as $\kappa_1$ and $\kappa_2$.
+\inparagraph{Direct Curvature From Depth} Depth images can provide more geometric information other than normals~\cite{kurita1999, martino2014}.
+The mean curvature and other differential geometry features, such as the Gaussian curvature, are local geometrical properties of the surface and reveal the local topological characteristics.
 The mean curvature $H$ is the average of the principal curvatures, while the Gaussian curvature $K$ is their product.
-They are both local geometry properties of the surface and reveal the local topology characteristics.
-In this way, we do not need a ground-truth mesh for computing curvature information.
-To our knowledge, we are the first to integrate mean curvatures, computed from depth images, with voxels for efficient sampling afterward.
-A depth image can be viewed as a Monge patch of a surface, i.e. $z = D(m,n), (m,n) \in \Omega \subset \mathbb{R}^2$ with pixel coordinates $(m,n)$ lay in the image domain $\Omega$~\citep{carmo1976, spivak1999comprehensive}.
-Thus, the Monge patch $\mathcal{M}: \Omega \to \mathbb{R}^3$ is $\mathcal{M}(m,n) = (m, n, D(m,n))$.
-To compute the two types of curvatures from the depth
+We propose a method that computes curvature information directly based on (discrete) depth images \emph{without (continuous) ground-truth meshes}.
+A depth image $D$ can be viewed as a Monge patch of a surface, i.e. $z = D(m,n), (m,n) \in \Omega \subset \mathbb{R}^2$ with pixel coordinate $(m,n)$ lies in the image domain $\Omega$~\cite{carmo1976, spivak1999comprehensive}.
+Hence the Monge patch $\mathcal{M}: \Omega \to \mathbb{R}^3$ is defined as $\mathcal{M}(m,n) = (m, n, D(m,n))$.
+The two types of curvatures can be computed by